mautic/user-documentation/docs/plugins/plugin_resources.rst

 4. Fill in the fields with sample Contact information and submit

-5. Ensure that the new Contact was created in the Integration.
+5. Ensure that the Integration created the new Contact.

 Troubleshooting
 ~~~~~~~~~~~~~~~